-The swivel feature will lock in the center facing position for your safety while the vehicle is moving.
+The lounge chair has swivel and slider features to allow you to position the seat to your preference.
+It also features a center facing swivel lock for your safety while the vehicle is moving.

-To swivel the seat: Pull up on the swivel lever located on the lower right side of the seat.
-The seat will lock into place whenever it reaches the center aisle facing position.
+To swivel the seat: Pull up on the swivel release lever, located on the right hand side of the seat.
+The seat will lock in the center aisle facing position.

-Always return the seat to the aisle facing position for proper use of seat belts while traveling.
+Always return seats to the aisle facing position for proper use of seat belts while traveling.

-To slide the seat: Pull up on the slide lever located on the lower right side or left side of the seat, depending on model.
+To slide the seat: Pull up on the slide release paddle on the left hand side of the seat.